jimnanney/jimnanney.github.io/source/_posts/2012-11-24-my-tmux-config-explained.markdown

 categories:
 ---

-Before I get too far into my posts on pairing I wanted to start adding my configuration files and why I have the chosen to use the pieces in them.
+Before I get too far into my posts on pairing I wanted to start adding my configuration files and why I have chosen to use the pieces in them.

 I must admit that prior to this week I had never used tmux.
 I heard the ruby rogues talk about it on their podacst.
 However, being a previous Linux admin, I have used and taught others to use screen for any task that was important, or long running.
 Largely due to the simple fact that a session could be detached and reattached.